Legal rights of women in history: Egyptian law

 In Ancient Egypt, legally, a woman shared the same rights and status as a man – at least, theoretically.
 An Egyptian woman was entitled to her own private property, which could include land, livestock, slaves and servants, etc. She had the right to inherit whatever anyone bequeathed to her, as well as bequeathing her belongings to others.
-She could divorce her husband (upon which all possessions belonging to her – including the dowry – were reverted to her sole ownership), and sue in court.A husband can be flogged and/or fined for beating his wife.
+She could divorce her husband (upon which all possessions belonging to her – including the dowry – were reverted to her sole ownership), and sue in court.
+A husband can be flogged and/or fined for beating his wife.

 When it came to the legal rights of women in ancient Egypt, they seemed to enjoy a variety of more rights than their other ancient female counterparts.
 On the surface it would be easy to write off saying that females and males had equal rights when looking at the surface level of their rights, but if one were to look at the bigger picture, that image is chipped away.
 One interesting view into the legal standing of women is the practice of crime and punishment.
 When looking through the lens of adultery we can see what effects it would have on a woman's legal standing.
 Adultery was not only looked at as a form of crime that put her property at risk, but also as a moral crime/failing.
 When men and women committed adultery it was a clear violation of their marriage contracts and other forms of public and personal contacts, such as wills.
 Depending on the different sources on the topic, a range of different punishments could result if a woman either committed adultery herself or was the woman who was the mistress.
 One thing that was always up for debate once the adultery was brought against her was the question of her rights being stripped of her.
 Such rights that are up for debate include her property and rights to her dowry, in certain instances.
 Who was handing down the punishment could determine how much of her property or dowry could be taken away, which could be determined by a woman's status in society, among other deciding factors.
 Different sources talk about harsh punishments for both parties involved in an adulterous relationship, with early accounts claiming that if a woman was found guilty, she could have her nose lopped off and a man could receive lashes for such actions.
-One such person that these sources derive from is Diodorus, who was from Sicily and Greek Historian.
-His accounts, and others like his, seem to be harsh and should be looked at through a lens of skepticism at their credibility because most of these severe punishment accounts come from outside sources.
-Instead one should look at sources that come from within the different Egyptian dynasties and historians that point to a more legalistic punishment of certain dowry and property rights being taken away.